Google is threatening to pull its search engine out of Australia

 The rise of Google and Facebook has massively disrupted the news business all over the world.
 The steady advertising revenue newspapers relied on for decades has almost entirely gone online, and news organizations have struggled for years to adjust to the new reality, with many going out of business or severely downsizing.
 The proposed law is written to apply to all “digital platforms,” but Facebook and Google are specifically mentioned in the text and have been at the center of the debate.

 Google says it contributes billions of dollars to the Australian economy by helping businesses reach customers, distributing Australian-built software worldwide through its app store and even saving drivers time by offering Google Maps.
 Around 94 percent of searches in the country go through Google, according to Australia’s competition regulator.
-For Google though, Australia represents only a tiny amount of its overall revenue and profit.
+For Google, though, Australia represents only a tiny amount of its overall revenue and profit.

 The idea that Google should pay for showing news in its search results is not new.
 In Spain, Google shut down its news aggregation website in 2014 after the country passed a law requiring online platforms that profit off news links to share their revenue with media companies.
 Just this week, Google agreed to negotiate payments to French publishers.